 By Linda Austin, Moonbridge Publications

-Ingram Spark is a print-on-demand, digital printing company for books.
-It is associated with Ingram, a major book wholesaler-distributor, and is the new self-publishing branch of Lightning Source, Inc., (LSI), Ingram’s book printing company.
-Many indie and small publishers used LSI because of its low cost and the Ingram connection, but now indie authors are being channeled to Ingram Spark instead.
-Spark books also go into the Ingram database that booksellers and libraries use to find and order books.
+IngramSpark (IS) is a print-on-demand, digital printing company for books, and also formats ebooks.
+It is associated with Ingram Content Group, a major book printer-wholesaler, and is the self-publishing branch of Lightning Source, Inc., (LSI), Ingram’s main book printing company.
+Many indie and small publishers used IS because of its low cost and the Ingram connection.
+IS books are listed in the Ingram database that booksellers and libraries use to find and order books.

 Authors form their own publishing companies and purchase their own ISBNs (book identification numbers) from Bowker.
-Ingram Spark will create the bar code using the ISBN.
+IngramSpark will create the bar code using the ISBN.
 Authors must enter their book information into Bowkers Books in Print database, a resource any book-buying company or store can peruse in order to research a book’s ISBN, publisher, status, description, etc.

-Ingram Spark charges a title set-up fee (currently $49 per book, $25 per e-book, or package deal $49 for both print and e-book at the same time), although special offers may be advertised now and then.
-E-book files must be in e-pub or mobi format, or Spark will convert for you for a fee.
-Spark offers both softcover and hardcover options in many sizes, with choice of matte or gloss cover.
-Black and white photos or illustrations usually copy well if scanned at 300 dpi or higher.
+IngramSpark charges a title set-up fee (currently $49 per book, $25 per e-book, or package deal $49 for both print and e-book at the same time), although special offers are advertised now and then.
+E-book files must be in e-pub or mobi format, or IS will convert for you for a fee.
+IS offers both softcover and hardcover options in many sizes including landscape format, with choice of matte or gloss cover.
+Black and white photos or illustrations usually copy well if high quality images.
 Digital printing in color always carries some risk.
-Spark offers standard or premium color interior, but reports are that standard is at least as good as premium.
-Have a hardcopy proof mailed to you for approval and make sure the cover colors (and any interior colors) look correct.
-Hardcopy proofs (vs e-mailed files) are available for print cost plus tiny handling fee plus shipping.
-Be sure everything is perfect as once the book files are submitted to print, fixing mistakes will cost money.
-Lightning Source is the printer for Spark.
+IS offers standard or premium color interior, but reports are that standard is at least as good as premium.
+Have a hard copy proof mailed to you for approval and make sure the cover colors (and any interior colors) look correct.
+Hard copy proofs (vs e-mailed files) are available at reasonable fee plus shipping.
+Be sure everything is perfect as once the book files are submitted to print, fixing mistakes and uploading a revision will cost another setup fee.